pjanthony2001/tp/docs/DeveloperGuide.md

 **Aspect: How undo & redo executes:**

-* Saves the entire address book, filtered list and predicate.
+* Saves the entire address book, calendar, and predicate.
   * Pros: Easy to implement, and captures all aspects of the application in the state
   * Cons: May have performance issues in terms of memory usage.

+* Saves only the changes made when a command is executed.
+  * Pros: Utilises a lot less space and is thus makes the application more performative
+  * Cons: Much more difficult to implement and is less scalable as more commands and features are added

+**Aspect: Which commands are reversible:**

+* Currently, the following commands are reversible:
+  * AddCommand
+  * ClearCommand
+  * DeleteCommand
+  * DisplayCommand
+  * FindCommand
+  * ListCommand
+  * ScheduleAddCommand
+  * ScheduleDeleteCommand
+  * UpdateCommand

 --------------------------------------------------------------------------------------------------------------------